 “What are you doing here?”

-Her hand fell to her side and she raised her chin defiantly.
-She might hope to brazen her way through this, but she was about to be disappointed.
+Her hand fell to her side, and she raised her chin defiantly.
+She might have hoped to brazen her way through this, but she was about to be disappointed.

 “The same as everyone else.
 My date is a friend of the bride.”
 She glanced over his shoulder towards the door.
-“I really should get back, he’ll be wondering where I am.”
+“I really should rejoin the celebrations.
+He’ll be wondering where I am.”

-She moved to go around him, but he reached out and placed his hand on her forearm effectively pausing her mid-step.
+She moved to go around him, but Nick reached out and placed his hand on her forearm, effectively pausing her mid-step.
 Gently, but firmly, he pulled her back in front of him.

 “We both know there’s no date.
 No connection to the bride.
 No invite.”

-She opened her mouth to deny the accusation but pursed her lips as he continued.
+She opened her mouth to deny the accusation but pressed her lips inwards as he continued.